Dreambound

 • Continuing education to stay up-to-date with advancements in the field

-Workplaces for Diagnostic Medical Sonographers can be in a variety of healthcare settings, including:
+Diagnostic Medical Sonographers can be found mostly in the healthcare environment and can work in a variety of settings, including:

 • Hospitals: Sonographers may work in different departments within a hospital, such as radiology or obstetrics.